-This project came together as I worked, and it soon became clear the tractor would require help sliding easily along the ground.
+This project came together as I worked, and it soon became clear the chicken tractor would require help to slide easily along the ground.

 Using 3 pressure treated 2×4 boards, I constructed a basic frame, with leading corners cut at an angle to make dragging easier.
 I added a brace to each corner, using my kreg jig, to help support the shape.

 Ultimately, the tractor was “pretty easy” to move by myself, but did require some effort.
 After my chickens were butchered and the tractor was put away for the season, I did add wheels to the front end of the sled.
 Luckily the Habitat for Humanity ReStore in Joplin always keeps a tub of wheels salvaged from push-lawnmowers so finding big, durable wheels at a great price was a cinch.

 I did not closely track expenses on this project, as so many of the supplies I already had on hand.
 I estimate that I used about $60-$80 worth of lumber (including the sled), $30 worth of chicken wire, and another $10 of miscellaneous hardware, for a total cost of about $100 to build my portable chicken tractor.
 Hopefully being able to store the panels high and dry in the barn each year will mean this tractor will be usable for many batches of meat chickens in the future.
 Curious if raising chickens for meat pays off in the long run?
 Click here to check out my profit/loss comparison of raising my own chickens for meat.